 In 1985 he would be charged with the responsibility of producing Heart‘s attempt at staging a comeback

-Ron Nevison had already entered the world of KISS a decade earlier when Stanley had approached the acclaimed producer to help create his first solo album but due to scheduling conflicts with UFO he would be forced to decline the offer.
-Throughout the seventies he had gained considerable respect among the industry through his work with Thin Lizzy and Jefferson Starship but in 1985 he would be charged with the responsibility of producing Heart‘s attempt at staging a comeback, an effort that would result in numerous hit singles that would propel the band to the American number one spot with the Bernie Taupin-penned power ballad These Dreams.
+Ron Nevison had already entered the world of KISS a decade earlier when Stanley had approached the acclaimed producer to help create his first solo album, but due to scheduling conflicts with UFO he had been forced to decline the offer.
+Throughout the seventies he had gained considerable respect among the industry through his work with Thin Lizzy and Jefferson Starship but in 1985 he would be charged with the responsibility of producing Heart‘s attempt at staging a comeback, an effort that would result in numerous hit singles that would propel the band to the American number one spot.
 Stanley had only achieved minor success producing the last two KISS albums and despite regularly telling the media that their latest offering was their strongest to date this was far from the truth.

 ‘I think they contacted my manager Michael Lippman,’ Nevison told KISS Asylum on how he first came to be involved with the band’s latest record.
 ‘I was just working on Heart‘s Bad Animals album and I had this girlfriend and she was a model.
 And around Labor Day she had a film shoot in Aspen.
 So I went with her because it’s a beautiful place.
 While she was working I was nosing around and I rented a house for Christmas and New Year’s.
 And we broke up around Halloween and I was stuck with this house.
 And I asked Paul and Paul said, ‘Yeah, I’ll share it with you.
 I’m not doing anything special for the holidays.’
 So we went there for a couple of weeks and shared a house and had a really good time getting to know each other and hanging out.’